 |Before Fred French showed up: Prospect Place (now Tudor City Place), 1925|

-In the end, Gans assembled the five-acre parcel it in a record 35 days, acquiring 96 buildings for $7,500,000.
-There were some holdouts: three rowhouses on 43rd Street, and one on 41st Street, which remain in place today as part of the Tudor City Historic District.
+In the end, Gans assembles the five-acre parcel in a record 35 days, acquiring 96 buildings for $7,500,000.
+There are some holdouts: three rowhouses on 43rd Street, and one on 41st Street, which remain in place today as part of the Tudor City Historic District.

-But then there was 8 Prospect Place, a dilapidated, 4-story relic at the southern end of the street.
-Its owner bought the property in 1925 for $27,000, then steadfastly refused offers from Fred French that started at $50,000 and escalated to $185,000.
-Finally, the French Company acquired it in 1945, and the entire lot, united at last, was opened as Tudor Gardens (2 Tudor City Place) in 1956.
+And then there is 8 Prospect Place, a dilapidated, four-story relic at the south end of the street.
+Its owner buys the property in 1925 for $27,000, then steadfastly refuses Gans's offers that start at $50,000 and escalate to $185,000.
+Finally, the French Company acquires it in 1945, and the entire lot, united at last, is opened as Tudor Gardens (2 Tudor City Place) in 1956.

 |Holdout 8 Prospect Place (arrows) keeps the large lot opposite Windsor Tower undeveloped |